 After your Introductory Class, feel free to ask us any remaining questions you may have.
 We also encourage you to try out different gyms to be sure that we’re a good fit.
 If you become a member, our aim is to integrate you seamlessly into our regular class schedule.
 The Introductory Class is set up so that you can safely participate in a regular class on your next visit.

 // ABOUT LUIS PANTOJA

-First Degree Black Belt Luis Pantoja has over twelve years of competitive achievements and ten years of teaching experience.
+Second Degree Black Belt Luis Pantoja has over twelve years of competitive achievements and ten years of teaching experience.
 Highly regarded as a technician, his instruction provides a strong emphasis on technique and the fundamentals of defense, escapes, guard, passing and submissions.

 Read more about Luis. . .

-As of June 4, we are at a new location!
 Our classes are held at BodySmith Gym, located at 1630 14th Street, NW, on the second floor.
 Street parking is also available.

 The facilities are well-equipped and extremely clean with changing rooms and showers.